Hello and welcome to my Seagull Artist Cameo review.

 The Cameo has a 1.8” (45.7mm) nut width.
 This is wider than your average dreadnought acoustic guitar for sure, but typical of Seagull.
 This is part of the reason as to why it feels nice to play fingerstyle.

-The Cameo, like all Seagull guitars has a rosewood fretboard and it feels nice and smooth to play on.
+The Cameo, like all Seagull guitars has a ebony fretboard and it feels nice and smooth to play on.

 The scale length on the Cameo is a 25.5” (648mm).

 This guitar is best suited to anyone who wants a bright but bassy guitar that has good sustain.
 And for anyone who likes to strum and play fingerstyle.